Mr. X in Bombay

-Mr. X in Bombay, directed by Pradyuman Bhardwaj, is a 1964 Indian science fiction romantic comedy film starring Kishore Kumar, Kumkum and Madan Puri.
+Mr. X in Bombay is a 1964 Indian science fiction romantic comedy film directed by Shantilal Soni and starring Kishore Kumar, Kumkum and Madan Puri.

 Plot

 Shobha lives a wealthy lifestyle with her scientist dad Prof. Mathur, who is now carrying out experiments on various issues.
 One day while doing so, he makes an employee named Manohar drink a potion, which results in his death.
 Rajan comes to their rescue, gets rid of the body, and starts blackmailing Mathur, which can only end when Shobha marries Rajan.
 Then one day she meets a poet by the name of Sudarshan and both of them fall in love.
 When he asks for her hand in marriage, she refuses.

-The next day Shobha finds a note addressed to her from Sudarshan in which he has stated that he is going to kill himself.
+The next day, Shobha finds a note addressed to her from Sudarshan in which he has stated that he is going to kill himself.
 Thereafter, every night she starts to hear Sudarshan's voice, blaming her for his death, as his soul is unable to find solace.
 With Sudarshan out of the way, Rajan readies himself for marrying Shobha - and it looks like he may have his way with the Mathur after all - without having to encounter any more obstacles.
-But all this time, Dixit was actually invisible and not dead.
+But all this time, Sudarshan was actually invisible and not dead.
 With the help of Shobha's father, he gets visible again.
 They get married and live happily ever after.